anuushka/Algorithms-Semester2/README.md

 "Algorithms" section are all checked.

-I checked them by class tests(1-6) in semester2.
+I checked them by tests(1-6).
 It was exciting.